caneara/varnish/docs/pages/label.md

 The optional component is hidden when either `filled` or `focus` are set to `true`, regardless of whether it is enabled or not.

+In most cases, the parent component should use the `Foundation` mixin and simply pass the corresponding data attribute down.

 ```html
 <v-label :optional="true"></v-label>
 ```